-For almost a decade, Mr. Rojas has outpaced the S&P 500 by a wide margin.
+Mr. Rojas has outpaced the S&P 500 by a wide margin for nearly ten years.
 This was achieved with minimal trading and predominantly a buy-and-hold approach to investing.
 This success is attribued to an investment methodology rooted in academic research, alongside the traditional value investing principles taught by Ben Graham at Columbia University in the 1930’s and espoused by Warren Buffett with much success in recent years.
 A forthcoming working paper, Eclipse of the Public Corporation: Concentrated Equity Ownership (CEO) Theory, reveals the economic basis for this outperformance, which extends beyond idiosyncratic stock selection abilities.

 Mr. Rojas is a practitioner member of the European Corporate Governance Institute, holds a Juris Doctor from the University of Western Ontario, Master of Business Administration from the Ivey Business School, and has achieved all three levels of the Chartered Financial Analyst (CFA) examinations.
 He is a lawyer member of the Bar of Ontario, and a founding member of the Institute for Founder Centric Studies – an ambitious endeavour to reimagine securities law, corporate governance and 21st century enterprise.

 Hurt Capital engages with governmental and regulatory agencies on legislative reform initiatives with a view to enhancing the efficiency of global capital markets and advancing the future of the global economy.